alttch/psrt/cluster.md

 # PubSubRT clusters

-* Clusters are supported with PSRT enterprise version only.
+* Clusters are supported with PubSubRT Enterprise version only.

-* If you do not have valid PSRT enterprise license, please contact [Altertech](https://www.altertech.com/order/?id=psrt) for quotes and contract details.
+* If you do not have valid PubSubRT Enterprise license, please contact [Altertech](https://www.altertech.com/order/?id=psrt) for quotes and contract details.

 ## Cluster nodes

-The cluster nodes have to be placed as near as possible, have low network latency between and enough channel bandwidth.
+The cluster nodes have to be placed as near as possible to each other, have low network latency between and enough channel bandwidth.

+Clustering raises message processing latency, produces additional overhead in data processing and is used only for the high availability of pub/sub services.
+It is recommended to keep node amount in a single cluster low (2-3), unless higher HA standards are required.

 ### Node configuration